 A classic experiment for osmosis involves splitting a beaker of water into two halves, with a semipermeable membrane in between and salt added to one of the sides.
 You’ll soon notice water migrating from the side of the beaker with no salt at all to the side with the saline solution.
 This movement of water will continue until the concentration of salt is the same on both sides.

-It’s the same reason why you should never put a snail near salt, which would cause the poor creature to die as its water is extracted.
+It’s the same reason why you should never put a snail near salt, which would cause the poor creature to die as its water is extracted from it.

 Osmosis in nature

 Osmosis is one of the essential processes of life.
-Each cell of our body, plants, and animals around us owe their survival to osmosis.
+Each cell of our body, as well as those of plants and animals, owe their survival to osmosis.

 Take plants, for instance.
-When we water them, we pour it on the stem end and soil.
-If the plant’s cells are surrounded by a solution that contains a higher concentration of water molecules than the solution inside the cells, water will enter the leaves, fruits, and flowers by osmosis.
+When we water them, we pour water on the stem end and soil.
+If the plant’s cells are surrounded by a solution that contains a higher concentration of water molecules (low solute concentration) than the solution inside the cells, water will enter the leaves, fruits, and flowers by osmosis.
 During this process, the plant cell will become firm.

-However, if a plant is surrounded by a solution that contains a lower concentration of water, then the water molecules of the solution inside the plant’s cells will be expelled by osmosis, turning the plant flaccid.
+However, if a plant is surrounded by a solution that contains a lower concentration of water (higher solute concentration), then the water molecules of the solution inside the plant’s cells will be expelled by osmosis, turning the plant flaccid.

-Perhaps a more relatable example is within our own bodies.
+Perhaps another more relatable example of osmosis at work is found within our own bodies.
 When we drink water, cells absorb it by osmosis just like plant roots.
 The cell wall acts as a semipermeable membrane, creating osmotic pressure between the inside and outside of the cell.
-Blood is a more dilute solution than the cell’s cytoplasm, so water will cross through the cell wall.
-The same applies for nutrients and minerals, which are also transferred by osmosis.
+Blood is a more dilute solution than the cell’s cytoplasm, so water from the blood will cross through the cell wall.
+The same applies to nutrients and minerals, which are also transferred by osmosis.

 Humans have recognized the potential of osmosis since antiquity, employing it to preserve foods.
 The ancients observed that adding salt or sugar removes water from tissues.
 At the time, the process was called imbibition due to the fact that solutes like salt and sugar attracted the water from the material they touched.